-One big reason screens and sleep don’t mix: light exposure.
-Part of the body’s process of going to sleep is producing a hormone called melatonin – and bright lights like screens suppress it.
+One big reason social media and sleep don’t mix: light exposure.
+Part of the body’s process of going to sleep is producing a hormone called melatonin — and bright lights from screens suppress it.
 “Screens trick your brain into thinking it’s daytime, and if it’s daytime, your brain is not going to let you fall asleep,” says pediatric pulmonologist and sleep specialist Stephen Hawkins, MD.

-One unfortunate reality of social media is that it opens the door to bullying that is in some ways closer to home than ever before.
+One unfortunate reality of social media is that it opens the door to cyberbullying, a form of bullying or harassment that takes place electronically.
 The best thing parents can do to help is to have a proactive plan.
 Prepare your child with the understanding that if someone online is making them uncomfortable, it is not OK.
 But the right response from you, as a parent, depends on the person doing the bullying.

 “Start by doing a little parenting CSI,” says Dr. Sass.

-Most often the bully is someone that your child knows personally, typically through school.
+Most often the cyberbully is someone that your child knows personally, typically through school.
 If that is the case, it is important that you work with other parents or with the school to decide on an appropriate intervention.
-Schools are taking this kind of thing very seriously and normally welcome the involvement of parents.
+Schools are taking social media and cyberbullying very seriously and normally welcome the involvement of parents.

-Parents can also help kids block bullies from contacting their child via social media by unfollowing or unfriending that person.
+Parents can also help kids block cyberbullies from contacting their child via social media by unfollowing or unfriending that person.
 In some instances, it could be appropriate to shut down the account.

-The good news is, just talking about the bullying can sometimes lessen kids’ pain by making them feel less isolated.
-Of course, most kids will also be reluctant to disclose, so check in often and ask them about it, particularly if they’re showing any signs of being bullied, such as withdrawal from school or social activities, sudden avoidance of certain situations or hypervigilance.
+The good news is, just talking about social media bullying can sometimes lessen kids’ pain by making them feel less isolated.
+Of course, most kids will also be reluctant to disclose these interactions, so check in often and ask them about it, particularly if they’re showing any signs of being bullied, such as withdrawal from school or social activities, sudden avoidance of certain situations or hypervigilance.

 What about sexting?

-“What would you think if I took naked pictures of myself and sent them to dad?
-What if I accidently put in the wrong number and sent them to my boss?
+One of Dr. Sass’ top social media safety tips for parents is to pose a reverse scenario.
+For example, illustrating situations such as, “What would you think if I took naked pictures of myself and sent them to dad?
+What if I accidentally put in the wrong number and sent them to my boss?
 It’s really not OK for anyone.”

 And if parents find out their teen has sexted, she says, they need to act immediately to find out who’s requesting the images, who they’ve been shared with and where.
-As with bullying, the right course of action really depends on the situation.
-But under no circumstances should parents ignore it or hope it will go away.
+As with cyberbullying, the right course of action really depends on the situation, but under no circumstances should parents ignore it or hope it will go away.

 People on the internet aren’t always who they say they are.
-Parents should coach kids to never give out any personal info – like their last name, address or the name of their school – without checking with the parent first.
-Even photos they post include a location tag in many platforms, unless it’s turned off in their settings.
-Kids – and parents – need to be vigilant.
+Parents should coach kids to never give out any personal info — including their last name, address or the name of their school — without checking with the parent first.
+Even photos they post may include a location tag on some platforms, unless it’s turned off in their settings.
+Kids — and parents — need to be vigilant.